Hants County, Nova Scotia: Shipbuilding

-The Great Hants Campaign (1869)
+Great Hants Campaign (1869)

 The Honourable Joseph Howe was the first member of parliament for Hants County (1867).
 He campaigned in the county with an agenda to punish those politicians who have forced Nova Scotia to participate in the formation, and become a part of Canada without a mandate or referendum from the people.
 Over the next two years in office, deciding not to mobilize to join America or become a colony independent of Britain, Howe determined that Nova Scotia's best option was to remain in Canada and to fight for "better terms.
 While most Nova Scotians remained supportive of the Anti-Confederation Campaign during this time period, Howe ran in Hants County bi-election of 1869 to get a mandate from the people to see if they wanted him to continue to support Nova Scotia's entry into Canada.
 What ensued was one of the most expensive political campaigns in Nova Scotia's history.
 The whole country watched to see if Howe would be returned to Ottawa to lead Nova Scotia into Confederation on the best terms possible.
 Howe toured the whole county and eventually won, which eventually led to all of Nova Scotia accepting Canada.